- Nuclear fusion is the process of combining two light atomic nuclei to form a single heavier nuclei

 A byproduct of splitting uranium is of course radiation, something that is normally contained and dealt with.
 Still, as we’ve seen in incidents like Chernobyl, excess radiation can escape with devastating effect.

-We know how fusion works and we know how to achieve it.
-The problem is that recreating the intense conditions within the core of the sun, here on earth, is a little difficult to say the least.
+The problem currently is that recreating the intense conditions within the core of the sun, here on earth, is a little difficult to say the least.

 First, ‘ignition’ must be achieved.
 This is close to what it sounds like, in the sense that a ‘spark’ must begin the fusion process, sort of like how a spark can start a fire.